stepulak/algorithm-collection/README.md

 	* ElGamal (discrete logarithm problem)

 and many more...

-## Still under development

-* B tree
-* Polynomial codes

-and more is comming...

 Each class and method contains equivalent set of Unit tests, but if you find a bug, feel free to pull a request!